shooshtarilab/scATAC.Explorer/README.md

 ## Exploring available datasets

 Start by exploring the available datasets through metadata.
+An online version of the metadata table can be viewed at https://shooshtarilab.github.io/scATAC.Explorer.

 ```R
 library(scATAC.Explorer)